mdancho84/mdancho84.github.io/_posts/2020-06-29-introducing-modeltime.md

 I'm beyond excited to introduce `modeltime`, a new time series forecasting package designed to speed up model evaluation, selection, and forecasting. `modeltime` does this by integrating the `tidymodels` machine learning ecosystem of packages into a _streamlined workflow_ for `tidyverse` forecasting.
-Follow [this article](#) to get started with `modeltime`.
+Follow [the updated modeltime article](#) to get started with `modeltime`.
 If you like what you see, I have an [Advanced Time Series Course coming soon (join the waitlist)](https://mailchi.mp/business-science/time-series-forecasting-course-coming-soon) where you will become a time-series expert for your organization by learning `modeltime` and `timetk`.

 # Modeltime <br><small>The forecasting framework for the tidymodels ecosystem</small>